tylershuster/Holacracy-Constitution/Holacracy-Constitution.md

-#**Holacracy Constitution - Development Version**
+# **Redding Web Developer Workers' Cooperative Holacracatic Constitution **

 ###PREAMBLE

-This **_“Constitution”_** defines rules and processes for the governance and operations of an organization.
+This **_“Constitution”_** defines rules and processes for the governance and operations of an organization, namely the Redding Web Developer Workers' Cooperative.
 The **_“Ratifiers”_** are adopting these rules as the formal authority structure for the **_“Organization”_** specified upon the Constitution’s adoption, which may be an entire entity or a part of one that the Ratifiers have authority to govern and run.
 The Ratifiers and anyone else who agrees to take part in the governance and operations of the Organization (its **_“Partners”_**) may rely upon the authorities granted by this Constitution, and also agree to be bound by its duties and constraints.

 ## Article I: Energizing Roles